 - Alpha Testing

 Alpha testing is performed by the people who are members of the Organization and not involved in the development team.
 It is also called as internal acceptance testing as it tests by its own members.

 - Beta Testing

 Beta testing is performed by users who are going to use those in the future.
 It is also called as external acceptance testing as the outsider user tests it.

 This article has seen different levels of Software testing and steps involved in each testing type.
 I hope you will find this article helpful.

 This is a guide to Levels of Software Testing.
-Here we discuss the introduction and different levels of software testing along with a detail explanation.
+Here we discuss the introduction and different levels of software testing along with a detailed explanation.
 You can also go through our other suggested articles to learn more –